mitre-attack/attack-stix-data/USAGE.md

 ## Getting a list of versions

-The [index.json](/index.json) file contains a full list of versions for each domain of ATT&CK.
+The [collection index](/index.json) on this repository contains a full list of versions for each domain of ATT&CK.
 See our [collections document](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collection-indexes) for more information about the format of collection indexes.
 You can also find a human-readable version of that file in [index.md](/index.md).

+The collection index was added in the upgrade to STIX 2.1 and is not available for [the STIX 2.0 dataset](https://github.com/mitre/cti).

 ## Access multiple domains simultaneously
 Because ATT&CK is stored in multiple domains (as of this writing, enterprise-attack, mobile-attack and ics-attack), the above methodologies will only allow you to work